Mouse-Warming

 Mouse-Warming is a 1952 Warner Bros.
-Looney Tunes short directed by Chuck Jones.
-The cartoon was released on September 8, 1952 and stars Claude Cat in his final solo cartoon.
+Looney Tunes short, directed by Chuck Jones.
+The cartoon was released on September 6, 1952 and stars Claude Cat in his final solo cartoon.
+The title is a play on "housewarming".

 Plot

-In a garden, a wind-up toy truck labelled under ACME Moving Co. pulls up to a mousehole door and two moving mice move the contents of the van into the hole.
+In a garden, a wind-up toy truck labelled under ACME Moving Co. pulls up to a mousehole door, and two moving mice move the contents of the van into the hole.
 Afterwards, a young girl mouse and her parents move in.
 The girl mouse soon sees a boy mouse driving a motorized hot rod toy into his garage and walking up to his own mousehole.
 When he sees her, the boy mouse instantly falls head over heels in love.
-He quickly empties his sugar bowl of the one sugar cube in it and takes the empty bowl over to the girl mouse's home.
+He quickly empties his sugar bowl of the one sugar cube in it, and takes the empty bowl over to the girl mouse's home.
 However, Claude Cat sees him and tries to eat the boy mouse, but he escapes back to his mousehole.
 Claude tries to grab him but ends up getting his hand caught in a mousetrap.

 Later on, the boy mouse tries using a pipeline to sneak past Claude but the cat takes a doll house front door, puts it over his own mouth and places himself at the end of the pipeline.
 The mouse, with an empty jug in hand, unknowingly enters and travels down into Claude's stomach where he lights a match.
 The flame causes Claude to jump in pain and the mouse to escape simultaneously.

 Later, Claude observes the two lovers and gets an idea to entrap the boy mouse.
 Claude writes a fake letter to the boy mouse that reads "Dear Mister Mouse, I am in my teens - sixteen months - and deemed not unattractive by my friends.
 Can you meet me at eight tonight under the garbage disposal? yours (?)
-Alice (the girl across the way)" and sprays some perfume on it for good measure.
+Alice (the girl across the way)," and sprays some perfume on it for good measure.
 Claude sends the fake letter to the boy mouse who, upon reading it, falls over in lust.
 By 7:55 pm, the boy mouse drives to the trash can in the kitchen where he meets what he thinks is the girl mouse but is really a puppet being used by Claude to ensnare him.
 Upon seeing Claude, the boy mouse escapes with the puppet and knocks Claude out with the trash can lid.